tytydraco/yessleep/out/I_hunt_supernatural_creatures_as_a_part_time_job_Part_1_I_discovered_something_that_freaked_me_out_after_my_latest_hunt.md

 “Come here and take a seat son.”
 He said as I then sat on the counter.
 I pulled out the vampire tooth I had served and I placed it on the table.

 “Good work as always, kid.”
-He said, a pride filled smile forming on my face.
+He said, a pride filled smile forming on his face.

 My granddad took the vampire fang and told me that I can expect my payment of 3,000$ next week.
 He noticed the look on my face.